Ranking the Best Combat Sports Knockouts from June

 But it hasn't just been the UFC supplying some of the most vicious finishes of the month.

-Legacy Fighting Alliance, Muay Thai fighters and others also brought the fight to kick off the summer.
+Legacy Fighting Alliance, Muay Thai combatants and others also brought the fight to kick off the summer.

 As the temperatures rose so did the knockouts.
 They came aplenty and with great variety.
 Which ones were the cream of the crop?
-There is no better time to find out.

 Let's rank the best knockouts throughout combat sports in the month of June.